njker666/Project/memory-bank/architecture.md

 - **Server Authority**: Server maintains the "source of truth" for game state
 - **Shared Constants**: Configuration values in shared/config.js ensure consistency between client and server
 - **Class-Based Architecture**: Using ES6 classes for better organization and encapsulation
+- **Responsive Design**: The canvas and UI adjust to window size changes

 ## Performance Considerations
 - Target frame rate: 30+ FPS